Latakia: Demographics

 One of the first censuses was in 1825, which recorded that there were 6,000–8,000 Muslims, 1,000 Greek Orthodox Christians, 30 Armenian Christians, 30 Maronite Catholics, and 30 Jews.
 At the beginning of the 20th century, Latakia had a population of roughly 7,000 inhabitants; however, the Journal of the Society of Arts recorded a population of 25,000 in 1905.
 In a 1992 estimate, Latakia had a population of 284,000, rising to 303,000 in the 1994 census.
 The city's population continued to rise, reaching an estimated 402,000 residents in 2002.

-In 2010, Latakia City was 50% Alawite, 40% Sunni and 10% Christian; however, the rural hinterland has an Alawite majority of roughly 70%, with Christians making up 14%, Sunni Muslims making up 12%, and Ismailis representing the remaining 2%.
+In 2010, Latakia City was 50% Sunni, 40% Alawite and 10% Christian; however, the rural hinterland has an Alawite majority of roughly 70%, with Sunni Muslims making up 14%, Christians making up 12%, and Ismailis representing the remaining 2%.
 The city serves as the capital of the Alawite population and is a major cultural center for the religion.
 Throughout the 1980s and 1990s, large numbers of Alawites from the area emigrated to the country's capital Damascus.
 Of the Christians, a sizable Antiochian Greek population exists in Latakia, and their diocese in the city has the largest congregation of the Greek Orthodox Church of Antioch.
 There is also an Armenian community of 3,500 in the city.
 The entire population speaks Arabic, mostly in the North Levantine dialect.

 Within the city boundaries is the "unofficial" Latakia camp, established in 1956, which has a population of 6,354 Palestinian refugees, mostly from Jaffa and the Galilee.

 Economy

 Port

 The Port of Latakia is the main seaport in Syria.
-It was established on the 12th of February, 1950, and has boosted the city's importance ever since.
-The port's imported cargo include clothing, construction materials, vehicles, furniture, minerals, tobacco, cotton, and food supplies such as lintels, onions, wheat, barley, dates, grains and figs, and in 2008, the port handled about 8 million tons of cargo.
+It was established on 12 February 1950, and has boosted the city's importance ever since.
+The port's imported cargo includes clothing, construction materials, vehicles, furniture, minerals, tobacco, cotton, and food supplies such as lintels, onions, wheat, barley, dates, grains and figs, and in 2008, the port handled about 8 million tons of cargo.

-The largest area of the port with 43 hectares occupies the container terminal.
-The storage capacity is up to 17,000 containers.
-Latakia was connected to six ferry lines to Alexandria (Egypt), Izmir (Turkey) and Beirut (Lebanon).
+The largest area of the port, with 43 hectares, is occupied by the container terminal.
+The storage capacity is 17,000 containers.
+Latakia was connected to six ferry lines to Alexandria (Egypt), İzmir (Turkey) and Beirut (Lebanon).
 It is not known whether the lines still exist in the Syrian civil war, which has been going on since 2011.

 The marina Latakia has 150 berths for ships up to a maximum length of 25 meters and 4 meters draught.
-The Syrian Navy has one of four bases in Latakia.
+The Syrian Navy has one of its four bases in Latakia.